-On behalf of the Society of Wetland Scientist's Board of Directors, we are pleased to welcome you to the Board.
+On behalf of the Society of Wetland Scientist's Board of Directors, we welcome you to the Board.
 We are impressed with your leadership skills and commitment to our mission.
 Your expertise will be extremely valuable as we work together to support the SWS mission.